SophiaIgnateva/Practicum_projects/README.md

 * The functionality of the user’s personal account, along with low‑fidelity prototypes.
 * Typical exceptional situations when working with the website and possible ways to resolve the issues have been listed.
 * A training program for working with the web version of the “Peredelkino” website has been developed.
+12) **Requirements Document for the Solution.** The document includes:
+* Business requirements and user requirements, including user stories and use cases.
+* A detailed description of use cases.
+* The design of the “to-be” process model.
+* A low-wi prototypes.
+* A class diagram and an object diagram.
+* Acceptance criteria for the solution.
+* A description of risks that may arise during project implementation.